dreamerie/jspsych-tutorials/README.md

 # jspsych-tutorials

-10 Week Workshop: Summer 2020
+10 Week Workshop conducted Summer 2020

+Introduction to JS and jsPsych for psychology students with no programming background.